 - Are sufficiently enthused to spend time writing a thoughtful letter

 If you are currently a full-time student, we encourage you to select recommenders who have supervised your extracurricular activities or work, such as internships or part-time jobs.

 More Is Not Better

-While we know there are people excited about you who may want to submit unofficial letters of reference, additional letters are neither necessary nor encouraged.
+While we know there are people excited about you who may want to submit unofficial letters of recommendation, additional letters are neither necessary nor encouraged.
 The overwhelming majority of successful applicants do not submit any additional materials.
-If someone submits an additional letter of reference, we will do our best to add it to your application.
-However, we cannot guarantee it will be considered.
+If someone submits an additional letter of recommendation we cannot guarantee it will be considered.

 Language for Recommendations

-Your letters of reference must be submitted in English.
-For references from non-native English speakers, we will ignore minor syntax or grammar errors or awkward phrasing.
+Your letters of recommendation must be submitted in English.
+For recommendations from non-native English speakers, we will ignore minor syntax or grammar errors or awkward phrasing.
 However, it may be to your advantage to have your recommender write the letter in his/her native language and then have it translated into English.

 Their Words, Not Yours